brancz/kube-rbac-proxy/README.md

       --secure-listen-address string                The address the kube-rbac-proxy HTTPs server should listen on.
-      --skip_headers                                If true, avoid header prefixes in the log messages --skip_log_headers                            If true, avoid headers when opening log files --stderrthreshold severity                    logs at or above this threshold go to stderr (default 2) --tls-cert-file string                        File containing the default x509 Certificate for HTTPS.
+      --skip_headers                                If true, avoid header prefixes in the log messages --skip_log_headers                            If true, avoid headers when opening log files --stale-cache-interval duration               The interval to keep auth request review results for in case of unavailability of kube-apiserver.
+      --stderrthreshold severity                    logs at or above this threshold go to stderr (default 2) --tls-cert-file string                        File containing the default x509 Certificate for HTTPS.
 (CA cert, if any, concatenated after server cert)
       --tls-cipher-suites strings                   Comma-separated list of cipher suites for the server.
 Values are from tls package constants (https://golang.org/pkg/crypto/tls/#pkg-constants).
 If omitted, the default Go cipher suites will be used